Law Enforcement Support Office: Overview

 DLA Disposition Services helps the DoD dispose of its "excess property... from air conditioners to vehicles, clothing to computers" via "transfer to other federal agencies, or donation to state and local governments and other qualified organizations", as well as by "sale of surplus property".
 Availability of surplus equipment has been facilitated by the reduced American presence in Iraq and Afghanistan.

 According to LESO, from 1997 until 2014, $5.1 billion in military hardware was transferred from the DoD to local American law enforcement agencies, with materiel worth $449 million transferred in 2013 alone.
-About a third of the offered equipment is new.
+About a third of the offered equipment was new.
+As of 2022, the total value of transfers since 1990 was $7.1 billion, based on original acquisition value, not accounting for depreciation of used items.

 The most commonly obtained item from the 1033 Program is ammunition.
-Other most commonly requested items are supplies and non-combat equipment, including clothing, sandbags, medical supplies, sleeping bags, flashlights, containers, generators, and electrical wiring.
-The 1033 Program offers a variety of military weapons and equipment to police, ranging from handguns and bulletproof vests to assault rifles and high-caliber firearms.
-Among the military weapons offered by the 1033 Program (and as highlighted by media) are bayonets and grenade launchers; however, according to the DoD, the bayonets are repurposed as utility knives, while the grenade launchers use tear gas and smoke grenades instead of explosive rounds.
-The 1033 Program's vehicle offerings include light utility vehicles, MRAPs, armored personnel carriers, trucks, and various types of aircraft and watercraft.
+Also commonly requested are supplies and non-combat equipment, including clothing, sandbags, medical supplies, sleeping bags, flashlights, containers, generators, and electrical wiring.
+The program offers a variety of military weapons and equipment to police, ranging from handguns and bulletproof vests to assault rifles and high-caliber firearms.
+Among the military weapons (as highlighted by media) are bayonets and grenade launchers; however, according to the DoD, the bayonets are repurposed as utility knives, while the grenade launchers use tear gas and smoke grenades instead of explosive rounds, and were no longer made available as of 1999.
+Vehicle offerings include light utility vehicles, MRAPs, armored personnel carriers, trucks, and various types of aircraft and watercraft.

+Under the program, equipment is designated as either controlled or non-controlled property.
+Controlled property comprises military items, including weapons, and is supplied on a conditional basis; ownership remains with the DoD, and property must be returned when no longer in use.
+Non-controlled property, also known as general property, includes items like office equipment, first aid kits, and sleeping bags, and becomes the public property of the receiving agency.
+In 2019, non-controlled property accounted for 92% of transfers.